Quick Facts About Buying a Used Car

 Bottom Line

 You may find some good deals before the used car inventory becomes even tighter.
-It might not be the exact vehicle you want.
+That said, it might not be the exact vehicle you want.
 Always consider your personal circumstances when deciding whether it’s the right time for you to make the leap and buy a car.
-Research before deciding on buying used, and if it’s a newer used vehicle, be sure to check the price of new models and compare costs.
+Research before deciding on buying used, and if it’s a newer used vehicle, be sure to check the prices of new models and compare costs.

 My grandson just perchased a 2016 Kia on Facebook market place.
 Beautiful car like new inside but uses four quarts of oil per ten/fifteen gallons of gas